-- You are unhappy with the quality of care or services. - You believe a provider did not respect your youth's rights. - You believe a provider has been unprofessional. - A provider has abused or mistreated your youth. - Your youth has been put in a dangerous setting or situation.
+- You are unhappy with the quality of care or services. - You believe a provider did not respect your youth's rights. - You believe a provider has been unprofessional. - A provider has abused or mistreated your youth. - Your youth has been put in a dangerous setting or situation. - You believe that a provider has been rude.

-You may contact us for help in filing your grievance by phone, email, or mail.
-If you need assistance with filing your grievance, Magellan is able to help.
-We can connect you with resources at your request and at no cost.
+You may contact us for help filing your grievance by phone, email, or mail.
+You can also contact us through our website, www.MagellanofWyoming.com.
+If you need assistance with filing your grievance, Magellan can help.

-Magellan Healthcare, Inc.

-C/O Quality Department

-PO Box 1963

-Evanston, WY 82931
+Magellan Healthcare, Inc. C/O Quality Department PO Box 1963 Evanston, WY 82931

 Email: WYQuality@MagellanHealth.com

-Phone: 1-855-883-8740, TTY: 1-800-424-6259
+Phone: 1-855-883-8740, TTY: 711